ThomasGesseyJones/ErrorAffirmations/.github/CONTRIBUTING.md

 please ensure any new API functions are documented in the appropriate place in `docs/source/api.rst`.
-If your change is substantial, you may want to add a new example to the documentation and `examples` to illustrate how to use the new feature.
+If your change is substantial, you may want to add a new example to the documentation and the `examples` folder to illustrate how to use the new feature.